Configuration

 Attachment max size

-Trips hold attachments, the default size for them is 10 MB.
+Trips hold attachments, the default maximum size for each is 10 MB.

 You might need to change your webserver maximum body size as well (e.g. Nginx: client_max_body_size, Caddy: request_body, etc.)